Catalog Year: 2021-2022

-The PhD in linguistics trains students in the science of language.
+The PhD in Linguistics trains students in the science of language.
 Students become specialists in the core areas of linguistics-- phonology, syntax, and semantics --and learn to integrate this core with the study of second language acquisition.
-This 72-credit degree program prepares students for positions in academia, industry, and government working in a host of organizations that are concerned with language and second language acquisition.
-They might be research and teaching professors, administrators of language-learning programs, or consultants in computational linguistic research.
+The program prepares students for positions in academia, industry, government, and a host of organizations concerned with language and second language acquisition.
+Graduates may become research and teaching professors, administrators of language-learning programs, and consultants in computational linguistic research.

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

 Total credits: 72

 Students should be aware of the specific policies associated with this program, located on the Admissions & Policies tab.

 |LING 690||Phonology I||3|

 |LING 787||Syntax II||3|

 |Second Language Acquisition|